mozman/ezdxf/docs/source/addons/iterdxf.rst

 - MTEXT
 - HATCH

-Transfer simple entities to another DXF document:
+Transfer simple entities to another DXF document, this works for all supported entities, except for INSERT, because INSERT depends on a not available BLOCK definition:

 .. code-block:: Python

     newdoc = ezdxf.new()
     msp = newdoc.modelspace()
     # line is an entity from a big source file
-    # cumbersome but required to not introduce invalid dependencies like undefined linetypes
+    msp.add_foreign_entity(line)
-    msp.add_line(start=line.dxf.start, end=line.dxf.end)
+    # and so on ...
-    # lwpolyline is an entity from a big source file
+    msp.add_foreign_entity(lwpolyline)
-    msp.add_lwpolyline(points=lwpolyline.points())
+    msp.add_foreign_entity(mesh)

-Don't forget to copy extrusion and elevation values for entities with an defined :ref:`OCS`.
+    msp.add_foreign_entity(polyface)

-Transfer MESH and POLYFACE (dxftype for POLYFACE and POLYMESH is POLYLINE!) entities into a new DXF document:
+Transfer MESH and POLYFACE (dxftype for POLYFACE and POLYMESH is POLYLINE!) entities into a new DXF document by the :class:`MeshTransformer` class:

 .. code-block:: Python